tpoisot/DataSharingPaper/DataSharing-MS.md

 questions using them, which can potentially (i) lead them to interact with you so as to better exploit them, and (ii) show how your data can still provide valuable insights after you are done publishing them.
-The flow of data across research group is a promising way to increase the diversity of collaborations, which is viewed favorably by grant agencies [@Lortie2012], and to a lesser extent, associated with higher citation rates [@Leimu2005].
+The flow of data across research groups is a promising way to increase the diversity of collaborations, which is viewed favorably by grant agencies [@Lortie2012], and to a lesser extent, associated with higher citation rates [@Leimu2005].